 River Bottoms Vision

-This year, Spanish Fork City is creating a plan for the area commonly referred to as The River Bottoms which will tell the story of our community values and how we envision the future of this area.
+Spanish Fork City is creating a plan for the area commonly referred to as The River Bottoms which will tell the story of our community values and how we envision the future of this area.
 As part of this initiative, the public will provide input in creating a framework to guide the preservation, enhancement, and responsible growth of the River Bottoms.

 Property owners, residents, community organizations, and others have an important stake in the future of the River Bottoms and their participation is encouraged.